 Rehearsals happen weekly and are free and open to the public.
 Minimum age to join as a dancer is 15 and no prior dance experience is required.
 During classes instructors teach dancers of varying ability the dance steps and choreography to songs from many regions of Mexico.
-Rehearsals are in the Seattle Center's Armory Building, 4th floor on Sunday mornings from 9am-Noon and Friday evenings from 7-10pm.
+Rehearsals are in the Seattle Center's Armory Building, 4th floor on Wednesday evenings from 7-9pm and Friday evenings from 7-10pm.
+We sometimes add Sunday morning rehearsals for large shows or guest choreographer seminars.
 Look at the schedule on the wall in front of the elevator for room assignment.
 You need folklorico boots or shoes to dance and we give you information on purchasing these.

 The group is funded in part by fees charged at performances and all monies go towards costumes, rehearsal space and equipment.
 Please keep us in mind for your future celebrations, cultural events, conferences or any other public, private or business functions.

 Please go to our "Contact Us" Menu to fill out a show request form.

 ***We are recruiting new board members beginning June 2015***